-- 1. Delegations and observers will recall the President of the Council's Briefing Paper on the work of the Plenary concerning the draft regulations and the consideration of phase one draft standards and guidelines, dated 31 March 2022 (https://isa.org.jm/files/2022-03/President-Briefing-Note-31032022.pdf).
-Considering the heavy workload of the informal working groups and the open-ended working group, it was agreed by the Council during the meeting in March 2022 (ISBA/27/C/21, para 24-28) that the parts of the Draft Regulations listed below would be considered by the Council meeting as an Informal Working Group of the Whole chaired by the President: - (a) The Preamble; - (b) Part III, Rights and obligations of Contractors; - (c) Part X, General procedures, Standards and Guidelines; - (d) Annex I, Application for approval of a plan of work to obtain an exploitation contract; - (e) Annex II, Mining workplan; - (f) Annex III, Financing Plan; - (g) Annex V, Emergency Response and Contingency Plan; - (h) Annex VI, Health and Safety Plan and Maritime Security Plan; - (i) Annex IX, Exploitation contract and schedule; - (j) Annex X, Standard clauses for exploitation contract; - (k) Appendix I, Notifiable events; - (1) Schedule, Use of terms and scope. - 2.
-Based on that, the present President's Text provides a full collation of suggestions (textual proposals) received by delegations and observers to the abovementioned parts. - 3.
-The text is based on proposals retrieved from the following: - (a) the specific drafting suggestions made by members of the Council and sent to the Secretary following the invitation of the Council during the second part of the twenty-sixth session of the Authority (ISBA/26/C/CRP.1),
+- 1. During the Council meeting in March 2022, considering the heavy workload of the working groups, the Council endorsed the President's proposal to consider the remaining elements of the draft regulations in plenary and in an informal setting (ISBA/27/C/21, section D, paras 24-28).
+Below is a list of the relevant parts of the draft regulations that are not handled in any of the working groups: - (a) The Preamble; - (b) Part III, Rights and obligations of Contractors; - (c) Part X, General procedures, Standards, and Guidelines; - (d) Annex I, Application for approval of a plan of work to obtain an exploitation contract: - (e) Annex II, Mining work plan; - (f) Annex III, Financing Plan; - (g) Annex V, Emergency Response and Contingency Plan; - (h) Annex VI, Health and Safety Plan and Maritime Security Plan; - (i) Annex IX, Exploitation contract and schedule; - (j) Annex X, Standard clauses for exploitation contract; - (k) Appendix I, Notifiable events; - (1) Schedule, Use of terms, and scope. - 2.
+Based on that, a consolidation of the above-mentioned elements was prepared, the President's Text of 11 October 2022.
+The President's Text provides a full collation of suggestions (textual proposals) received by delegations and observers to the above-mentioned parts at that date. - 3.
+During the third part of the twenty-seventh session, a first reading of the President's Text covered the preamble and draft regulations 17-30.